PORTFOLIO

 Share this Project

-FBP is leading a team and collaborating with Land Morphology on a new park for Seattle Parks Department adjacent to the Rose Garden at Woodland Park Zoo.
+FBP led the design team and collaborated with Land Morphology on a new park for the Seattle Parks Department adjacent to the Rose Garden at Woodland Park Zoo.

-The Sensory Garden is intended to be primarily a full sensory experience with some restorative and therapeutic elements.
-It is intentionally designed to be an accessible, inclusive, safe, social place, The garden will be a welcoming community place, inviting and supporting people of all ages and abilities.
+The Sensory Garden is primarily a full sensory experience with some restorative and therapeutic elements.
+It is intentionally designed to be an accessible, inclusive, safe, social place, The garden is now a welcoming community place, inviting and supporting people of all ages and abilities.

-The garden is designed to support evidence-based research on the benefits of gardens, nature, socializing and restorative environments.
-The spatial layout, amenities and design details incorporate principles of Universal Design, Community Crime Prevention Guidelines (CCP) and current accessibility standards (ADA).
-Members of and representatives of special communities will be consulted throughout the design, construction and maintenance phases.
-The working group includes representative from communities of people who are deaf and blind and people with autism.
+The garden was designed to support evidence-based research on the benefits of gardens, nature, socializing and restorative environments.
+The spatial layout, amenities and design details incorporated principles of Universal Design, Community Crime Prevention Guidelines (CCP) and current accessibility standards (ADA).
+Members of and representatives of special communities were consulted throughout the design, construction and maintenance phases.
+The working group included representatives from communities of people who are deaf and blind and people with autism.